 Year 19 RARE participant Stephen Dobrinich helped the City of Creswell and Family Relief Nursery open a local satellite office.
 Many children from Creswell already attend Family Relief Nursery’s Cottage Grove site but that’s a long way to go and having a facility in Creswell would be so helpful to many families.
 Click here to see how this project impacts the Creswell community

 Eight distinguished UO directors of research centers and institutes were be recognized in June of 2011 for their outstanding achievements.
 This was the latest in a series of annual events celebrating the diversity of the UO’s achievements involving research and scholarship.
-Amongst those who received an award was Megan Smith, Director of the RARE Program.
+Amongst those who received an award was Megan Smith, Former Director of the RARE Program.
 The award was received for guiding sustainable development via applied research and community service.
 Click here

 to watch a video that highlights the great work that the Community Service Center (now the Institute for Policy Research and Engagement) is doing in the State of Oregon.